 #6 Sows May Become Aggressive From Maternal Instinct

 When a sow has a litter of piglets, she may become aggressive due to her natural maternal instinct.
 This can happen if something occurs that makes her see you as a potential danger to her piglets or she doesn’t have a high enough trust level with you.
-Some pigs can be very gentle, but as soon as they have a litter of piglets, they turn aggressive.
+Some pigs can be very gentle, but they turn aggressive when they have a litter of piglets.